pkostadinov72/movies-app/README.md

 ```bash
 npm run android-build
 ```
-This will prompt you to install the build on your emulator if you're using one.
+This will prompt you to install the build on your emulator after the build is finished if you're using one.
 If you’re using a physical device, scan the QR code located in the `https://expo.dev/accounts/plamenpowa/projects`, select your project , go into the builds tab, select your build and download it.

 ## Running the Project